burneyburney/somethingNewEveryDay/README.md

 Sat Feb 11 11:18pm

-    aparently you can open .psd's in preview... i had no clue
+    apparently you can open .psd's in preview... i had no clue

+Wed Feb 15 9:03pm

+    found out the origins of cat command, discovered you can concatenate files with it and also create files http://www.linfo.org/cat.html